 One of a small number of doctors formally trained in lifestyle medicine, I have worked in Cornwall as a GP for the last 20 years.
 I have also worked for several years as a civilian medical officer, and a military medical examiner with the Royal Air Force and Royal Navy and more recently as a disability analyst.

-As a GP I have been very proud of the feedback that I have received from my patients, consistently praising my listening skills and empathy.
+As a GP I was very proud of the feedback that I received from my patients, consistently praising my listening skills and empathy.
 I have enjoyed inspiring patients to improve their lifestyle; nothing gives me greater pleasure than hearing that someone has achieved a goal like sleeping better, losing weight, gaining energy, controlling blood pressure, stopping smoking, beating depression or reversing diabetes by taking on advice and adjusting their lifestyle.

-Despite overwhelming evidence that lifestyle medicine is the only real answer to western society's chronic disease burden, the NHS has been slow to implement it - largely because to do so would require a significant amount of investment in time and resource.
+Despite overwhelming evidence that lifestyle medicine is the only real answer to western society's chronic disease burden, I think the NHS has been slow to implement it - largely because to do so would require a significant amount of investment in time and resource.

 I have always been struck by the value of investing time in a patient.
 By understanding an individual's background, likes and dislikes, habits and foibles, a doctor is in a much better position to gain the trust of the person they are trying to help.
 A sound clinical knowledge is of course essential but without the ability to gain trust, communicate and motivate, a diagnosis and treatment plan is much less likely to make a difference.
 Little wonder then that a 10 minute consultation often results in an unsatisfactory outcome for physician and patient alike.
 Squeezing in some lifestyle advice about losing weight or reducing stress into a 2 minute discussion about treatment always felt inadequate and left with me with the feeling that I should be doing more to help.